adilet0212/mini-web-apps/README.md

-# Mini Web Applications from course "Client-Side Web Development" — Project Gallery
+# Mini Web Applications from course "Client-Side Web Development"

 This repository contains multiple small web apps built for the *Client-Side Web Development* course.
 Each app lives in its own folder and is deployed via GitHub Pages.